bytebase/bytebase.com/content/docs/get-started/install/vcs-with-ngrok.md

    <IncludeBlock url="/docs/get-started/install/terminal-docker-run"></IncludeBlock>

 1. Bytebase is running successfully in Docker, and you can visit it via `localhost:5678`.
-Register an admin account and it will be granted the `workspace owner` role automatically.
+Register an admin account and it will be granted the `workspace admin` role automatically.

 1. Click the **gear icon (Settings)** on the top right.
 Click **General** under Workspace.
 Paste `https://b725-103-197-71-76.ap.ngrok.io` as External URL under Network section and click Update.